bbc/psammead/packages/utilities/psammead-storybook-helpers/README.md

     ),
 ```

-If you want to add this decorator to a single story rather than a series of stories as documented above, perhaps because you need each story to have a different default service, then need to decorate each story directly instead of use the `addDecorator` method.
-An example of you write this is show below:
+If you want to add this decorator to a single story rather than a series of stories as documented above, perhaps because you need each story to have a different default service, then you need to decorate each story directly instead of using the `addDecorator` method.
+An example of you could write this is shown below:

 ```js
 const arabicServiceDecorator = withServicesKnob({